 Coping with the stigma of cervical cancer

 Cervical cancer, like other cancers that affect the sex organs, can be difficult or uncomfortable to discuss.
 People with many different types of cancer, such as testicular, penile, vaginal, and vulvar cancers, can experience feelings of embarrassment when discussing these sensitive areas of their bodies.
-However, this should never stop you from requesting and receiving the emotional support you deserve, and your treatment team will never be embarrassed by discussing these issues with you.
+However, this should never stop you from requesting and receiving the emotional support you deserve, and your cancer care team will never be embarrassed by discussing these issues with you.
 Your team can help you feel more comfortable talking about this with others as well.

-Because cervical cancer is associated with HPV, patients may feel that they will not receive as much support or help from people around them because they believe that others may think that their behavior caused the disease.
+Because cervical cancer is associated with human papillomavirus (HPV), patients may feel that they will not receive as much support or help from people around them because they believe that others may think that their behavior caused the disease.
 Although almost all cervical cancers are caused by HPV, it is important to remember that most genital HPV infections will not cause cancer.
 Cervical cancer can affect anyone.

 Living with this stigma can make patients feel guilty, hopeless, embarrassed, ashamed, and isolated.
 Patients and their families should tell the health care team if they are affected by any of these emotions.
 There are resources to help those living with cervical cancer.
 Some patients feel comfortable discussing their disease and experiences with their doctor, nurse, family, and friends.
 Others find help through a support group or other avenues.

 Cancer treatment can be expensive.
 It may be a source of stress and anxiety for people with cancer and their families.
 In addition to treatment costs, many people find they have extra, unplanned expenses related to their care.
 For some people, the high cost of medical care stops them from following or completing their cancer treatment plan.
 This can put their health at risk and may lead to higher costs in the future.
 Patients and their families are encouraged to talk about financial concerns with a member of their health care team.
 Learn more about managing financial considerations in a separate part of this website.